landaudiogo/cc-tutorials-2023/docker/README.md

 shuts down the service, the other features are also unreachable if the service is down.
 The monolith may then become less reliable as the codebase increases.

-> Example of extracting a monolith into a microservice:
+> Example of creating microservices from a monolith:
 >
 > https://microservices.io/refactoring/example-of-extracting-a-service.html